Informasjonsforvaltning/fdk/README.md

   * registration, a React application which allow users to log in and edit or register metadata about datasets.
   * registration-api, a Java Spring Boot service which supports a REST API
   * registration-db, a Elasticsearch document database
-  * registration-validator, a Java Spring Boot service that can validate inputdata against the DCAT standard.
-Currently not in use.
   * registration-auth, A Java Spring Boot service that act as a authentication and authorization service.
 Used in develop and test to skip IDPorten and Altinn integrations.